OmegaAOL/cerulean/README.md

 # Open-source details and how to compile

-The project is open-source, but licensed under the GPL3 - any forks will have to credit both me and the project as being the originator of theirs.
+The project is open-source, but licensed under the GPL3 - any forks should credit both me and the Cerulean project.

 This project is built using Microsoft Visual Studio 2010 and .NET Framework 2.0.
-If you have installed the development kit for NET Framework 2.0/3.5 along with Visual Studio, it should theoretically still work as of Visual Studio 2022.
-If you are unable to build Cerulean:
+This *should* work in VS2022, but VS2010 is recommended due to the sheer performance improvement (if you've only used VS2022, try 2010, you won't believe how much better it is)

-- FIRST, redownload the source code (get rid of messed up options from newer Visual Studios reading the solution), enable .NET Framework 2.0 in Windows Features, download Visual Studio 2010 Express (free) or Professional (paid, or pirate it), and make sure NET Framework 2.0 is selected in VS2010 Cerulean Project Settings.
+- FIRST, enable .NET Framework 2.0 in Windows Features, download Visual Studio 2010 Express (free) or Professional (paid, or pirate it), and make sure NET Framework 2.0 is selected in VS2010 Cerulean Project Settings.
 - SECOND, if and ONLY IF you've tried the above and it still doesn't work, file an issue. cURL and libcurl are built using Microsoft Visual Studio 2005 (Microsoft VC++ 8)